Storyblok Raises $80M Series C - Read News

 This is also known as best-of-breed commerce and in case you are interested in learning more, we have already discussed the matter in detail here.

-Section titled 7.
-Subscription model to rise in popularity 7.
-Subscription model to rise in popularity
+7. Subscription model to rise in popularity

 Subscription commerce is not limited to movies and TV series anymore.
 Everything from razors, socks, drinks, and video games are now sold based on subscription plans.
 The recurring sales can help companies get a more accurate prediction of their revenue.
 Without a doubt, the most important element in the popularity of subscription models is the issue of value.
 This sense of value highly depends on a successful personalization strategy that is able to offer the right package to the right consumer.